Portfolio > The Portside Pub

 The Portside Pub is another pub in Gastown (Vancouver, BC).
 With an abundance of events every weekend, there was a high turn around rate for projects.
 I would mainly design media packages which included: posters, Instagram squares, Facebook cover photos, loyalty cards, and table talkers/tent cards.

-Their theme was nautical which I brought forward with design elements such as ropes, maps, anchors, etc. My main focus with this brand was the text hierarchy.
-Portside would always test my ability to completely shift my designs as they would begin with minimal text and continuously add more and more.
+Their brand revolves around a nautical theme which I brought forward with design elements such as ropes, maps, anchors, and more.
+My main focus with these media packages was the text hierarchy.
+Portside would always test my ability to completely shift my designs as they would begin with minimal content, only to have additional information added later on.
 While that can cause what feels like endless editing, it really helped me refine my skills in layout organization.

 My position at Lonely Cloud Design

 I worked with Lonely Cloud Design as a contract designer.
 Our main clientele included: bars/pubs, realtors, and miscellaneous industries.
 My employer along with the marketing team at the Portside Pub would critique any drafts I came out with and we would collaborate on design decisions for me to finalize.